brki/rust-tdoku/README.md

 A Rust port of [tdoku](https://github.com/t-dillon/tdoku) — a high-performance Sudoku solver and generator.

 ⚠️ Notice ⚠️ This is an AI-assist ported project.
-I haven't touched C++ code in 27 years.

 Why? tdoku doesn't run on arm64 architecture, rust-tdoku does.